 - Men's styles also available in navy/black and red/black combinations

-- Purchase Element Refine from FootLocker.com for around $70.
+- Purchase Element Refine from Amazon.com for around $70.

 Gaiam Sol Natural Cork Block

 The Sol Natural Cork Block from Gaiam is a sturdy and environmentally-friendly yoga tool.
 Whereas most yoga blocks are made of foam, this one is made entirely of natural cork, a material recognized for its sustainability.
-In a review on the Live Run Love Yoga blog, this block is described as wider and thicker than other blocks, contributed to an increased feeling of "safety and security" when practicing advanced poses.
+In a review on the SoMuchYoga, this block is described as being very sturdy and not giving under pressure.
+It's also described as providing good balance and support.

 I received a sample to try, so I can confirm firsthand the durability and stability of this block.